wazo-platform/wazo-platform.org/content/uc-doc/administration/provisioning/adv_configuration.md

 ## Changing the Plugin Used by a Device {#provd-changing-device-plugin}

-From time to time, new firmwares are released by the device's manufacturer.
+From time to time, new firmware is released by the device's manufacturer.
 This sometimes translate to a new plugin being available for these devices.

 When this happens, it almost always means the new plugin renders the older one obsolete.
 The older